claudiu-bele/Mesh-Data-Model/README.md

   - `internal_system` for system
   - `internal_journey` for data tied to the user journey
   - `internal_ai_chat_session` (since Mesh 1.3) for AI chat sessions
+  - `item_concept` for any other idea that doesn't fit existing data types, or to use when wanting to generalize a node and infer that it's an idea
 - `name`: Text, the name
 #### Optional
 - 'link' : Text, URL